iamkrishnagupta/Number-Cruncher--Flutter/README.md

 # Number Cruncher

-A basic calculator app developed in flutter framework.
+A basic calculator app developed in Flutter framework.